ProjectZeroDays/setup-windows-automatically/README.md

 "
 ```

-### Install Ncat on Windows & Kali Linux WSL
+### Install NCAT on Windows & Kali Linux WSL

-The script installs Ncat on both Windows and Kali Linux.
+The script installs Ncat on both Windows and Kali Linux WSL.

 ```powershell
 # On Windows